HCA1008 : Global Ancient Histories

 Aims

-This module aims to look beyond ancient Greece and Rome and investigate a range of global ancient histories, prior to c.
-500 CE (though this will be a flexible boundary).
-This global focus is in concert with the School-wide aim of supplementing traditional focuses with new, inclusive ways of thinking about the world’s historical past.
-Drawing on wide interests and expertise across the School, this module aims to explore significant historical issues in global antiquity and their recurrent or connected place in a diversity of regions and cultures.
-Methodologically, this module is committed to investigating evidence from the widest possible range of sources and viewpoints, and to contextualising and interpreting that evidence through exposure to interdisciplinary approaches (including various theoretical models).
+This module ranges far beyond the worlds of ancient Greece and Rome in order to investigate a range of global ancient histories (up to c.
+500 CE - although this will be a flexible boundary).
+This global focus is a reflection of our School-wide commitment to supplementing traditional focuses with new, inclusive ways of thinking about the historical past.
+Drawing upon the wide range of expertise available across the School, this module aims to explore significant historical issues in global antiquity and their recurrent or connected place in a diversity of regions and cultures.
+Methodologically, this module is committed to exploring the evidence from the widest possible range of viewpoints and sources, and to contextualising and interpreting that evidence through exposure to interdisciplinary approaches (including various theoretical models).
 Overall, this module aims to promote the development of a broader and enhanced perspective on ancient history and to provoke a reassessment of traditional boundaries in our knowledge and understanding of the world’s past.

 Outline Of Syllabus

-The module’s syllabus will cycle, dependent on available staff’s expertise and with a commitment to creating a coherent programme of learning.
-Typically, the syllabus will be divided along the lines of important issues, themes, or questions in world history, with treatments of geographically diverse histories included within the ambit of each but also across issues where possible.
-Emphasis will also be placed on comparison, and on drawing patterns of connection, throughout.
+The module’s syllabus will vary depending upon the staff expertise available and the degree to which these can be combined to create a coherent programme of learning.
+Typically, the syllabus will be divided along the lines of important issues, themes, or questions in world history.
+Emphasis will also be placed upon comparison, and on drawing patterns of connection, throughout.

 Central issues that may be covered include: